Learning Data-adaptive Nonparametric Kernels: The DANK Model in SVM

+Theoretical results on learning kernels, mainly on multiple kernel learning \citep{srebro2006learning,hussain2011improved} demonstrate that, to achieve a tight bound of the estimation error (namely the gap between empirical error and expected error), a learned SVM classifier is better to admit a large margin $\gamma$, and to effectively control the complexity of the hypothesis space.
+Despite that the above theoretical results on multiple kernel learning cannot be directly applied to non-parametric kernel learning models as the learned kernel is sample-dependent and implicit, their results are able to motivate us to design our non-parametric model.
+On one hand, an adaptive matrix $\bm F$ is introduced into problem~\eqref{dualSVM} to increase the margin $\gamma$; on the other hand, two constraints are considered to control the model complexity.
+Mathematically, our DANK model is

 where $R$ refers to the bounded region size, $\mbox{rank}(\bm F) $ denotes the rank of $\bm F$, and $r \leq n$ is a given integer.
-M2.6{\link{R2.6}}{In our DANK model, the initial kernel matrix $\bm K$ is not limited to the Gaussian kernel matrix, and can be chosen as an arbitrary PSD one.} The constraint $\bm F \in \mathcal{S}^n_+$ is given to ensure that the learned kernel matrix $\bm{F}\odot\bm{K}$ is still a PSD one\footnote{It is admitted by Schur Product Theorem \citep{Styan1973Hadamard} which relates positive semi-definite matrices to the Hadamard product.}.
-Since we do not specify the parametric form of $\bm F$, we can obtain a nonparametric kernel matrix $\bm F \odot \bm K$ and thus our DNAK model is nonparametric.
-The bounded constraint prevents $\bm F$ from dropping to a trivial solution $\bm{F}=\bm{0}_{n\times n}$.
-Note that, \fh{if we attempt to find a new PSD kernel matrix $\hat{\bm K}$ in an exact way such as $\| \hat{\bm K} - \bm K \|^2_{\F}$}, it would be difficult to directly estimate $\hat{\bm K}$ for test data.
-This is why we consider to split the representation into $\bm F$ separating from $\bm K$.
-M2.7{\link{R2.7}}{Specifically, due to the non-convexity of the used rank constraint in problem~\eqref{main}, we consider the \emph{nuclear norm} $\| \cdot \|_*$ instead, which is the best convex lower bound of the non-convex rank function \citep{recht2010guaranteed} and can be minimized efficiently.} Accordingly, we relax the constrained optimization problem in Eq.~\eqref{main} to a unconstrained problem by absorbing the two original constraints to the objective function.
+The constraint $\bm F \in \mathcal{S}^n_+$ is given to ensure that the learned kernel matrix $\bm{F}\odot\bm{K}$ is still a PSD one.\footnote{It is admitted by Schur Product Theorem \citep{Styan1973Hadamard} which relates positive semi-definite matrices to the Hadamard product.} Since we do not specify the parametric form of $\bm F$, we can obtain a nonparametric kernel matrix $\bm F \odot \bm K$ and thus our DNAK model is nonparametric.
+Due to the non-convexity of the used rank constraint in problem~\eqref{main}, we consider the \emph{nuclear norm} $\| \cdot \|_*$ instead, which is the best convex lower bound of the non-convex rank function \citep{recht2010guaranteed} and can be minimized efficiently.
+Accordingly, we relax the constrained optimization problem in Eq.~\eqref{main} to a unconstrained problem by absorbing the two original constraints to the objective function.
 Moreover, following the min-max approach \citep{boyd2004convex}, problem~\eqref{main} can be reformulated as

-where $\eta$ and $\tau$ are two regularization parameters.
-In problem~\eqref{mainrank}, the inner minimization problem with respect to $\bm{F}$ is a convex conic programming, and the outer maximization problem is a point-wise minimum of concave quadratic functions of ${\bm \alpha}$.
-M2.25{\link{R2.25}}{As a consequence, problem~\eqref{mainrank} is also convex, and it satisfies strong duality as we discussed above.} Here we denote the objective function in Eq.~\eqref{mainrank} as